UrijHoruzij/create-gulp-template/README.md

     </a>
   </p>

-The easiest way to get started with gulp is to use create—gulp-template.
+The easiest way to get started with gulp is to use create-gulp-template.
 This command line tool allows you to quickly start creating a new gulp build with all the settings for you.

 ## Getting Started